 Tibet – Shangri-La, the land of snows, the roof of the world.
-A land of ancient Buddhist culture, awesome landscape, and artistic monasteries, and centuries-old caravan trails.
+A land of ancient Buddhist culture, awesome landscapes, artistic monasteries, and centuries-old caravan trails.
 Tibet is a destination out of ordinary.
 Tibet covers an area of 1228400 sq. km and has a population of 3.03 million.

 A highlight of traveling to Tibet is the memorable flight to Lhasa over the Himalayan range.
 With clear weather, the views of Everest, Lhotse, Cho Oyu, Makalu and countless other peaks stretching into the horizon are breathtaking.